-Planning schemes developed under the IPA remain valid under the SPA and must be reviewed every 10 years to ensure they respond appropriately to changes at a local, regional and state level.
+Planning schemes developed under IPA remain valid under SPA and must be reviewed every 10 years to ensure they respond appropriately to changes at a local, regional and state level.
 They must also be updated to reflect the new Queensland Planning Provisions (QPP) when their review is due.
 The QPP provides a consistent format and structure for new local government planning schemes being prepared under SPA.

 The QPP is a state planning instrument under SPA that provides a consistent form for the drafting of planning schemes across Queensland by providing:

 The QPP makes provision for local governments to incorporate local content and variation to reflect the context of the local government area.

 The Statutory guideline 01/16 - Making and amending local planning instruments ( 1.1 MB) (MALPI) is a best practice guideline for making or amending a planning scheme, planning scheme policy, and/or making a temporary local planning instrument under SPA.

 MALPI sets out the minimum requirements for local governments to follow when making or amending a local planning instrument.
 A local government may use additional processes beyond MALPI's mandatory requirements to develop their local planning instruments, provided the additional processes do not conflict with the guidance provided in MALPI.

 More information about the process that local government must follow for making or amending its planning scheme is available in MALPI and the plan making online training tool.